LunarG/VulkanTools/via/README.md

 ## Common Command-Line Outputs

+<<<<<<< HEAD

-#### "SUCCESS: Vulkan analysis completed properly"
+#### "SUCCESS: Vulkan analysis completed properly using Vulkan X.Y"

 ##### Problem:
 LunarG's VIA could detect no problems with your setup.
+In fact it was able to create an instance and device up through Vulkan version X.Y.

 ##### Possible Reason:
 Your system is likely setup properly.
 If you have trouble running Vulkan from another location, it could be that your environment variables aren't setup properly.